2000 British Touring Car Championship: Class B

 The 2000 season saw the introduction of a type of car regulation called "Class B" to bolster the number of entrants on the grid.
 The class was open to all vehicles that complied with the FIA Super Production regulations and the National Saloon Championship.
 To allow for suitable grid sizes, Class B entries were accepted on a "first-come, first served" basis from teams who could commit to competing in the BTCC full-time.
 Class B was created as a consequence of a request to series promoters TOCA from potential competitors in the National Saloon Championship in December 1999 as a means of promoting themselves in a more visible national motor racing series.
 TOCA subsequently formed a partnership with the British Racing Drivers' Club-organised PowerTour series in January 2000, so that the two championships could work closely with race dates, regulations and marketing and promoting of Class B.

 Other

 The entry fee for the Independents' Championship was abolished; teams would receive a starting money fee of £5,000 for each race meeting they entered, tyres would be given to teams at no extra cost and the champion of the category would receive £10,000 in prize money.

-Entry List

-The following 32 drivers and 14 teams took part in the 2000 British Touring Car Championship (BTCC).